bigscience-workshop/petals/README.md

     python -m petals.cli.run_server --port 31330 stabilityai/StableBeluga2 --torch_dtype float16
 ```

-These commands host a part of LLaMA-65B with optional [Guanaco](https://huggingface.co/timdettmers/guanaco-65b) adapters on your machine.
+These commands will host a part of [Stable Beluga 2](https://huggingface.co/stabilityai/StableBeluga2) on your machine.
 You can also host `meta-llama/Llama-2-70b-hf`, `meta-llama/Llama-2-70b-chat-hf`, repos with LLaMA-65B, `bigscience/bloom`, `bigscience/bloomz`, and other compatible models from 🤗 [Model Hub](https://huggingface.co/models), or [add support](https://github.com/bigscience-workshop/petals/wiki/Run-a-custom-model-with-Petals) for new model architectures.

 💬 **FAQ.** Check out our [Wiki](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server) to learn how to use multple GPUs, restart the server on reboot, etc. If you have any issues, ping us in [our Discord](https://discord.gg/D9MwApKgWa)!